Does Your Practice Accept Medicare or Medicaid? You Need a Fraud, Waste, and Abuse Compliance Plan

 - Enforce strict disciplinary standards consistent with the practice’s written guidelines.

 Jackson LLP’s dedicated healthcare attorneys understand the nuances of fraud, waste, and abuse prevention and compliance.
-Our firm can help identify risks and noncompliant practices, establish your comprehensive compliance program, train your staff, and monitor your ongoing compliance.
-To schedule your initial complimentary consultation, Click the button below to book online.
+Our firm can help identify risks and non-compliant practices, establish your comprehensive compliance program, train your staff, and monitor your ongoing compliance.
+If you operate in one of the states where we have licensed attorneys, schedule an initial complimentary consultation.